-As a condition of the regulatory clearance from the Competition Bureau for Sobeys' acquisition of substantially all of the assets and select liabilities of Canada Safeway, the Company was required to sell 23 retail stores.
-On

-February 13, 2014, Sobeys announced that it had entered into binding purchase agreements with Overwaitea Food Group LP and Federated Co-operatives Limited to purchase 22 of the 23 retail stores that were required to be divested as a result of the Canada Safeway acquisition.
+As a condition of the regulatory clearance from the Competition Bureau for the Canada Safeway acquisition, the Company was required to sell 23 retail stores.
+During fiscal 2014, Sobeys announced that it had entered into binding purchase agreements with Overwaitea Food Group LP and Federated Co-operatives Limited to purchase 22 of the 23 retail stores that were required to be divested as a result of the Canada Safeway acquisition.
 In addition to the required divestitures, the Company agreed to sell to Overwaitea an additional seven stores in British Columbia.
 Sobeys also signed a binding purchase agreement with another retailer for the sale of one retail store which was also required to be divested as part of the Canada Safeway acquisition.
 During fiscal 2014, the Company divested 19 of the retail stores for cash proceeds of \$337.7 million.
 The remaining 11 retail stores were divested during the first quarter of fiscal 2015 for cash proceeds of \$111.3 million.
 All proceeds were used to repay bank borrowings.